drohit-cb/roastmywallet/README.md

 Replace:
 - `<CONTRACT_ADDRESS>` with the deployed contract address
 - `<TOKEN_ID>` with the ID of the roast
-- `<LIMIT>` with how many top roasts to retrieve
+- `<ADDRESS>` with a wallet address to check
 - `<YOUR_PRIVATE_KEY>` with your wallet's private key (never share this!)

+Note:
+- Roast IDs start from 1
+- Can't like your own roasts
+- Can't like a roast more than once
-Note: For write functions (mintRoast and likeRoast), you'll need Base Sepolia testnet ETH.
-Get some from the [Base Sepolia faucet](https://portal.cdp.coinbase.com/products/faucet).
+- Need Base Sepolia testnet ETH from [Base Sepolia faucet](https://portal.cdp.coinbase.com/products/faucet)